Azure/azure-event-hubs-for-kafka/tutorials/connect/README.md

 This section will walk you through spinning up FileStreamSource and FileStreamSink connectors.

-1. Create a directory for our input and output data files to live
+1. Create a directory for our input and output data files
     ```bash
     mkdir ~/connect-quickstart
     ```